 A candidate may not have received the Award within the last ten years.

-The Sze Award has been given out since 2018.
-The following colleague has received the honor:
+The Sze Award has been awarded since 2018.
+The following colleagues have received the honor:

 The Janel M. Mueller Award for Excellence in Pedagogy

 This award acknowledges excellence in teaching by lecturers and instructional professors in the Division of the Humanities.
 Upon recommendation by the department and approval by the dean, exceptional pedagogues may receive the Janel M. Mueller Award for Excellence in Pedagogy in the amount of $3,000.

 Nomination and Selection